 There are also special versions with other types of connectors and ports.

-Specifications for the Network Interface LE
+The Network Interface LE

-There is also an entry level interface with less functions aimed at customers that need only to remote control audio and PTT on their radios.
+There is also an entry level interface with less functions aimed at customers that need only to remote control simplex audio and PTT on their radios.

 The price is of course matched to the slimmed functionality.